alexjohnj/SACFiles.jl/README.md

 - `UnevenTimeSeries <: AbstractTimeSeries <: AbstractSACData`: An unevenly
   sampled time series.
 The independent variable is stored in the `idata` field and the dependant variable is stored in the `ddata` field.
-- `SACComplexSpectrum <: AbstractSpectrum <: AbstractSACData`: Spectral data
+- `ComplexSpectrum <: AbstractSpectrum <: AbstractSACData`: Spectral data
   stored in real and imaginary form.
 The data is accessible via the `data::Vector{Complex{Float32}}` field.
 - `AmplitudeSpectrum <: AbstractSpectrum <: AbstractSACData`: Spectral